Improving the Board View experience in GitHub Projects

 Board View wasn't keeping up with user needs.

-Balancing familiarity with flexibility
+Balancing familiarity and flexibility

 ITEM DESCRIPTIONS

-Prioritizing scannability in restored item descriptions.
+Prioritizing scannability in item descriptions.

-Why do teams want item descriptions back?
+Why do teams want item descriptions?

-Worked with engineers to ensure that longer text was truncated gracefully to maintain scannability.
+Worked with engineers to ensure that longer text was truncated gracefully

-IMAGE PREVIEWS
+ADDING IMAGE PREVIEWS

 A double-edged sword